karmab/kcli-ztp/docs/index.md

 Beyond typical packages, we also install openstack and ironic client for troubleshooting purposes only.

-It's not strictly needed as Ironic is to be seen as an implementation detail, but can still be helpful to check check progress of the masters deployment.
+openstack client is not strictly needed, since ironic is to be seen as an implementation detail for the installer, but this can still be helpful to check progress of the masters or workers deployment.

 # Network requisites